Are You Overpaying for College Tuition?

 Special Residency Statutes

 Statutes like the one in New York exist in nine other states.
-Originally, such statutes were designed to accommodate illegal immigrants who had graduated high school but could not prove state residency status due to the lack of documentation.
+Originally, such statutes were designed to accommodate undocumented immigrants who had graduated high school but could not prove state residency status due to the lack of documentation.

 However, several of these states, including California and New York, which both have extensive state school systems, revised their statutes to include American citizens in certain situations.